Green Mountain Movement: The story of Vermont’s growing backcountry scene

 “That was when people really started second-guessing spending $100 on day tickets,” says Zac Freeman, a Braintree resident who’s a leader of the state’s rising backcountry scene.
 “And on top of that, when things move too fast in Vermont, folks get deterred.
 All of these resorts are just blowing up and expanding, and that’s OK, but it’s turning a lot of us to the ski-touring lifestyle.”

 To those who were interested in growing the movement, it was clear that ample organization was needed to move forward responsibly.
 This is mainly because in Vermont, there aren’t dreamy alpine zones waiting to be skied.
 People are often forced to cut through tight trees and thick brush to clear trails, which presents legal and physical hurdles.
 So, a state-wide group called the Vermont Backcountry Alliance (VTBC) formed, as well as localized assemblages like the Rochester/Randolph Area Sports Trail Alliance (RASTA)—Freeman is on its board of directors—and Northeast Kingdom Backcountry Coalition (NEKBC).
 Together, they could sit down to talk strategy and agree on a common vision for the state’s backcountry scene.
-To further strengthen their numbers and streamline their efforts, they became of cial chapters of the Catamount Trail Association (CTA), the group that manages the 300-plus mile Catamount Trail (the longest Nordic ski trail in North America.)
+To further strengthen their numbers and streamline their efforts, they became official chapters of the Catamount Trail Association (CTA), the group that manages the 300-plus mile Catamount Trail (the longest Nordic ski trail in North America.)

 Packed house tonight at the 4th Annual #vtbcforum in #rochesterVT Such a good night!
 A HUGE Thanks to @vermonthuts @julbousa @outdoorgearexchange @onionriversports @voilemfg @outdoorresearch @granite_bc @siloskis @skitheeast @vtsportsmag @parlorskis @backcountrymag @mammutna and many others! #vtbc #bcvt #skitheeast #skivt #skivermont #earnyourturns #backcountryskiing